Let me read one more little passage from this three-year-old autopsy report prepared by the GOP establishment.

 Only Cruz can beat Trump.

-And it is so stated by virtue of poll results here in the NBC News, Washington Post poll.
+It's become the conventional wisdom of the drive-by media, and it is so stated by virtue of poll results here in the NBC News Washington Post poll.

-It's uh 13-point lead over Cruz nationally.
+It's 13-point lead over Cruz nationally, 33 to 20.

-Now you might say, well, voters are confused.
+Now, you might say, well, voters are confused.

-Maybe just answering the questions they're asked.
+No, just answering the questions they're asked.

-Who do you prefer for president Donald Trump?
+Who do you prefer for president, Donald Trump?

 Okay, if it's just Trump and Cruz, who do you want?

-Well, we want Cruz.
+Well, we want Cruz by an eight-point margin.

 Trump does beat Rubio.